Firesphere/SilverStripe-Vagrantbox-loader/README.md

 Following SilverStripe versioning.
 So version 3.4 will install a base SilverStripe 3.4, but master will install SilverStripe Master.

+All are sub-versioned in the branch.
+So version/3.4/1.0 is version 1.0 for SilverStripe 3.4

 # Suggested Vagrant plugins

 * [vagrant-cachier](http://fgrehm.viewdocs.io/vagrant-cachier/)